rose-jang/roselogs/content/post/4-hosting-aws-s3/index.md

 	- Once the DNS record is created, try accessing the domain
     - If everything is configured correctly, the website should be up and running without issues
 ![Website accessibility](web-hosting.png)

+## Final Thoughts

+By following these steps, we can host a simple static web app using AWS S3 and Route 53.
+This setup ensures that the website is scalable and easily accessible through a custom domain name.
+Furthermore, by using AWS services like S3 and Route 53, the application benefits from high availability and low latency, providing a better user experience for visitors.